ttlew/conversation/dialog-build-nov-beta.md

 You can also limit where digressions are allowed, including:

-- Blocking users from digressing away from a dialog branch with a complex flow.
+- Blocking users from digressing away from a dialog branch, perhaps because it has a complex flow that you do not want interrupted.
-- Ignoring unrelated questions that users might ask in the middle of filling in slots.
+- Stopping users from exiting a node with slots if they are in the middle of filling the slot variables that you need.
-- Preventing a complex base node from being considered as a possible digression target when an in-progress branch hits a deadend.
+- Preventing a base node with a complex flow from being considered as a possible digression target.

+### Before you begin

 As you test your overall dialog, decide when and where it makes sense to allow digressions and returns from digressions to occur.
+The following digression controls are applied to the nodes automatically.
+It is only if you want to change this default behavior that you need to take any action.

+- Nodes with slots are configured to prevent digressions away.
+All other nodes are configured to allow digressions away.
+- Every base node in your dialog is configured to allow digressions to target them by default.
+A child node cannot be the target of a digression.

 ### Customizing digressions
 {: #enable-digressions}